thien/specialk/logs.md

 - Note to self: Don't merge the optimisation methods.
 They're inherently different (see Attn is all you need paper.)

+- [ ] Need to fix scraping of The Times.
+- [ ] Include scraping of the New York Times.

 - [ ] Check for any teacher forcing implementation differences between the models.
 - [ ] Setup early stopping to 2/3 of best outcome (will this affect the bayesian optimiser?)